-In some clinical areas only calcium chloride may be stocked and used (check before prescribing).
+1In some clinical areas only calcium chloride may be stocked and used (check before prescribing).
 This is the preferred calcium salt for cardiac arrest or peri-arrest.
-Give calcium chloride 10% IV 10ml over 5 minutes.
-This provides an equivalent dose of calcium (6.8mmol).
-It can be irritant, ensure reliable IV access.
+The equivalent dose (6.8mmol of calcium) is: calcium chloride 10% IV 10ml over 5 minutes.
+This can be irritant, ensure reliable IV access.

-Sodium bicarbonate IV may be required if the patient is acidotic (blood gas bicarbonate <17mmol/L, H+ >60nmol/L), seek urgent senior advice.

-Serum K+: in mild hyperkalaemia check level after 24 hours and adjust monitoring frequency based on the result.
-In moderate or severe hyperkalaemia, check at 1 hour, 4 hours, 6 hours and 24 hours following treatment.

-Capillary blood glucose: check before insulin-glucose infusion and after infusion at 30 mins, 60 mins, 90 mins, 2 hours, 3 hours, 4 hours, 5 hours, 6 hours, 8 hours and 12 hours.
+- 2Sodium bicarbonate IV may be required if the patient is acidotic (blood gas bicarbonate <17mmol/L, H+ >60nmol/L), seek urgent senior advice. - 3 Sodium zirconium cyclosilicate (Lokelma®) is restricted for the treatment of acute, life-threatening hyperkalaemia. - 4Serum K+: in mild hyperkalaemia check level after 24 hours and adjust monitoring frequency based on the result.
+In moderate or severe hyperkalaemia, check at 1 hour, 4 hours, 6 hours and 24 hours following treatment. - 5Capillary blood glucose: check before insulin-glucose infusion and after infusion at 30 mins, 60 mins, 90 mins, 2 hours, 3 hours, 4 hours, 5 hours, 6 hours, 8 hours and 12 hours.